 - Three color choices (black, navy, and titanium).

 - Even though it looks heavy and bulky, it is very lightweight and durable solid.

 - Inside the hard case travel bag is a padded quilted interior with extra foam cushioning on top to protect club heads (huge benefit over most cases).

-- Four multi-directional spinner wheels and two inline skate wheels allows the case to be pushed or pulled.
+- Very easy to move around.
+With four multi-directional spinner wheels and two inline skate wheels allows the case to be pushed or pulled.

-- Internal compression straps secure the bag inside the case to ensure it’s not moving around nearly as much.
+- Internal compression straps secure the bag inside the case to ensure your clubs are secure.

 - Accommodates larger 10.5″ top golf bags with longer, 48″ clubs (that’s three inches normal than a standard, off the rack driver).

 - There aren’t many downsides but price is important and it’s not cheap.
 It’s roughly 2-3X the prices of some of the other choices on this list.

 - Appearances.
 Personally, I’m not a fan of the look because it’s bulky and kind of generic looking but at the end of the day, it’s easy to move and will keep your clubs safe.

 I won’t lie, this heavy-duty bag won’t win any awards for appearances but it’s one of the best hard case options.
 It looks more like a rolling coffin but I am 100% confident that your gear will stay safe en route to your destination.
 The ABS Shell shields your bag and clubs from the wear and tear of travelling.